lenis2000/homepage/_posts/blog/2014-01-10-what-time-of-the-day-submit-to-arXiv.md

 ---

 Update 2017: Since this entry the cutoff time was moved from 4pm to 2pm Eastern time.
-Also, better to submit on Thursday right before the deadline, do that the paper is up first for the whole weekend.
+Also, better to submit on Thursday right before the deadline, so that the paper is up first for the whole weekend.